Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Conclusion

 \section{Conclusion}

-In this paper, we explore existing methods that are prone to erroneously identifying hard-nominal examples as anomalies in industrial anomaly detection, leading to false alarms.
-However, this issue is caused by the easy-nominal example overwhelming, which receives little attention in previous work.
-To address this problem, we propose a novel yet efficient method: \textbf{H}ard Nominal \textbf{E}xample-aware \textbf{T}emplate \textbf{M}utual \textbf{M}atching (HETMM), which can precisely distinguish hard-nominal examples from anomalies.
-Moreover, \textit{HETMM} mutually explores the anomalies in two directions between queries and the template set, and thus it is capable of locating the logical anomalies.
-This is a significant advantage over most anomaly detectors that frequently fail to detect logical anomalies.
-Additionally, we propose \textbf{P}ixel-level \textbf{T}emplate \textbf{S}election (\textit{PTS}) to streamline the template set, meeting the speed-accuracy demands in practical production.
-Employing the 60-sheet template set compressed by \textit{PTS}, \textit{HETMM} yields outperformance than existing advances under the real-time inference speed (26.1 FPS), particularly achieving much lower false alarms.
-Furthermore, \textit{HETMM} can be hot-updated by inserting several novel samples, which may promptly address some incremental issues.
+In this paper, we explore that existing methods are prone to erroneously identifying hard-normal examples as anomalies in industrial anomaly detection, leading to high false-positive rates.
+However, this issue is caused by the imbalanced distribution between easy- and hard-normal examples, which has received little attention in previous literature.
+To address this issue, we propose a novel yet efficient framework: \ti{HETMM}, which can build a robust prototype-based decision boundary to distinguish hard-normal examples from anomalies.
+Specifically, \ti{HETMM} employs the proposed \ti{ATMM} to mitigate the affection brought by the affine transformations and easy-normal examples.
+By mutually matching the pixel-level prototypes within the patch-level search spaces between query and template set, \ti{ATMM} can accurately distinguish between hard-normal examples and anomalies, achieving low false-positive and missed-detection rates.
+In addition, we also propose \ti{PTS} to compress the original template set for speed-up, enabling the models to meet the speed-accuracy demands in practical production. \ti{PTS} selects cluster centres and hard-normal examples to preserve the original decision boundary, allowing this tiny set to achieve comparable performance to the original one.
+Extensive experiments on six real-world datasets demonstrate that \ti{HETMM} outperforms state-of-the-art methods, while using a 60-sheet tiny set achieves competitive performance and real-time inference speed (around 26.1 FPS) on a single Quadro 8000 RTX GPU.
+Since \ti{HETMM} is a training-free method and can be hot-updated by inserting novel samples, it can not only significantly reduce training and maintenance costs but also promptly address some incremental learning issues in industrial manufacturing.